A scalable control design for grid-forming inverters in microgrids: Preliminaries and models

 In this paper, we use the well-known Park and Clarke transformations to transform a balanced AC signal $x_{abc}$ into its $DQ$ components in a common reference frame with \jdw{constant} synchronous frequency $\omega_{\jdjw{s}}$.
 The transformation $T(\omega_{\jdjw{s}} t)$ we adopt is the power invariant \ilc{form,} which aligns the D-axis with the inverter terminal voltage.

-\jd{The voltage at a bus $j \in N$ is denoted by $v^j_{DQ}$, the summation of the currents flowing out of that bus into one or more edges (i.e. the current injection at that bus) is denoted by $i^j_{DQ}$.} We will use \ilc{$V_{DQ} = [v^j_{DQ}]_{j\in N}$, $I_{DQ} = [i^j_{DQ}]_{j\in N}$ to denote the vectors of all DQ bus voltages and current injections, respectively.} $I_n$ denotes the $n\times n$ identity matrix, \jwjwjw{$J$ the matrix $ $,} and $\otimes$ denotes the Kronecker product.
-Throughout the paper, the \ic{equilibrium} value of a variable $x$ is denoted by an asterisk \il{superscript $x^*$,} \jwwww{\ilc{the} eigenvalues of a matrix $A$ are denoted by $\lambda(A)$ and the maximum singular value by $\bar{\sigma}(A)$.}
+\jd{The voltage at a bus $j \in N$ is denoted by $v^j_{DQ}$, the summation of the currents flowing out of that bus into one or more edges (i.e. \jdwr{what is often called} the ``current injection'' \jdwr{of} that bus \jdwr{to the network}) is denoted by $i^j_{DQ}$.} We will use \ilc{$V_{DQ} = [v^j_{DQ}]_{j\in N}$, $I_{DQ} = [i^j_{DQ}]_{j\in N}$ to denote the vectors of all DQ bus voltages and current injections, respectively.} $I_n$ denotes the $n\times n$ identity matrix, \jwjwjw{$J$ the matrix $ $,} $\otimes$ denotes the Kronecker product, \jwwj{and $\Re[z]$ denotes the real part of \lif{a complex} number $z$}.
+Throughout the paper, the \ic{equilibrium} value of a variable $x$ is denoted by an asterisk \il{superscript $x^*$,} \jwwww{\ilc{the} eigenvalues of a matrix $A$ are denoted by $\lambda_i(A)$ and the maximum singular value by $\bar{\sigma}(A)$.} \jjwr{We use $\text{diag}(x)$ to denote the diagonal matrix with the elements of the vector $x$ on the diagonal, and $\textbf{bdiag}$ to denote the \li{analogous operation} for block diagonal matrices.}